-- Option A (preferred): If a title transfer has been posted to the Enhanced Transfer Alerting Service (ETAS) let us know and we’ll proceed with the transfer without further confirmation.
+- Option A (preferred): If a title transfer has been posted to the Enhanced Transfer Alerting Service (TAS) let us know and we’ll proceed with the transfer without further confirmation.

 - Option B: If you don’t participate in ETAS, please send us confirmation that the disposing publisher is aware of and agrees with the ownership transfer.
 The confirmation may be a forwarded email from the disposing publisher to the acquiring publisher acknowledging the transfer.
 The forwarded email must contain the original sender details.

-- Option C: Alternatively, if you have a letter on the letterhead of the disposing publisher or a press release announcement confirming the transfer that works, too.
+- Option C: Alternatively, if there is an announcement on the website of the disposing publisher, that works too.

 Learn more about our top tips for a pain-free title transfer.